Persedikab Kediri

 Persatuan Sepakbola Kediri Kabupaten (simply known as Persedikab) is an Indonesian football club based in Kediri Regency, East Java.
 They play in Liga 4 East Java.

 Their home ground is Canda Bhirawa Stadium.
 They are funded by the Government of Kediri Regency.
-Formed from the fragments of the board Persik Kediri, this team was more used to be known by the public sphere in Indonesia compared with Persik.
+Formed from the fragments of the board Persik Kediri, Inter Kediri, Triple'S, Pare FC, Kediri United, this team was more used to be known by the public sphere in Indonesia compared with Persik.
 The supporter community is called Fire Ant Colony (F.A.C.).